Email PhonePhone

 Flow Conditioning Cone

-The pipe body is made of materials like stainless steel or titanium, which can withstand high pressure and extreme temperatures.
+The pipe body is typically made of stainless steel or titanium, ensuring durability under high pressure and extreme temperatures.

 Working Principle of a Cone Flow Meter